helium/HIP/0044-witness-decay.md

 1
 ```

-At `20` witness events, the Hotspot would only be elgible for `12.66` reward units (assuming no
+At `20` witness events, the Hotspot would only be eligible for `12.66` reward units (assuming no
 other scaling) but at `5` witness events, the Hotspot would be eligible for almost the full amount
 of reward units (`4.92`).
 No decay occurs up to 4 events.